 Jordan joined AGREE July 2022 and is developing AGREE’s Resource Library.
 She is a social scientist with a background in climate mitigation and adaptation and has worked both in NYS and internationally on sustainable development projects.
 Her passion for the environment and its relation to social justice led her to receive her B.S from Cornell in Environmental Science and M.A from Columbia in Climate and Society.

-Outreach Manager for the Central New York Clean Energy Hub
+Outreach Coordinator for the Central New York Clean Energy Hub

 Suren Moodliar is a longtime community organizer with a background in the labor, peace and pro-immigrant movements.
 He has also published a great deal about social movements and community history.
 In Boston he organized for the Human Right to Water and, in recent years, on housing matters in Syracuse.